-Description & Purpose: Proctor's small commercial district parallels Route 3 for approximately 300 feet just before the village area includes a small commercially designated area in the village center.
-The scale of future any commercial development should be compatible with the rural nature of Proctor and the adjacent commercial and residential structures.
+Description & Purpose: Proctor's small commercial district runs through the village center, along Main and Market Streets.
+The scale of any future commercial development should be compatible with the rural nature of Proctor and the adjacent commercial and residential structures.